JanHerca/urantiapedia/output/wikijs/article/Richard_S_Omura/The_Rise_of_Spiritual_Technology.md

 Personality and antecedent causation is also related to this because as the following three quotes show, it is only in the inner life that we are creative and can be free from the shackles of material influence.
 Returning good for evil starts from within.

-> The bestowal of creature personality confers relative liberation from slavish response to antecedent causation, and the personalities of all such moral beings, evolutionary or otherwise, are centered in the personality of the Universal Father. [[UB 5:6.9](/en/The_Urantia_Book/5#p6_9)]
+> The bestowal of creature personality confers relative liberation from slavish response to antecedent causation, and the personalities of all such moral beings, evolutionary or otherwise, are centered in the personality of the Universal Father. . . . [[UB 5:6.9](/en/The_Urantia_Book/5#p6_9)]

 > You cannot completely control the external world—environment.
 It is the creativity of the inner world that is most subject to your direction because there your personality is so largely liberated from the fetters of the laws of antecedent causation.
-There is associated with personality a limited sovereignty of will.” [[UB 111:4.8](/en/The_Urantia_Book/111#p4_8)]
+There is associated with personality a limited sovereignty of will. [[UB 111:4.8](/en/The_Urantia_Book/111#p4_8)]

-> Since this inner life of man is truly creative, there rests upon each person the responsibility of choosing as to whether this creativity shall be spontaneous and wholly haphazard or controlled, directed, and constructive. [[UB 111:4.9](/en/The_Urantia_Book/111#p4_9)]
+> Since this inner life of man is truly creative, there rests upon each person the responsibility of choosing as to whether this creativity shall be spontaneous and wholly haphazard or controlled, directed, and constructive. . . . [[UB 111:4.9](/en/The_Urantia_Book/111#p4_9)]

 This is quite an extraordinary bit of information.
 This is the key to eternal life, to creativity, to returning good for evil, and to personal transformation and spiritual liberation.
 With this knowledge, anything is possible, for we are free from the past and the shackles of our past deeds.
 From within, we can change who we are to become who we want to be and it is only up to our free will to decide and make it so.